-- Once a policyholder with a clean driving record is at or close to retirement age, he or she will be able to qualify for low rates on car insurance coverage since the annual mileage driven will be lower than for a person who is making a daily commute to and from work.
+- Once a policyholder with a clean driving record is at or close to retirement age, he or she will be able to qualify for low rates on car insurance coverage since the annual miles driven will be lower than for a person who is making a daily commute to and from work.

 - Vehicle model – If a customer chooses to drive a vehicle, such as an SUV, that is likely to cause a lot of damage to a car in a collision, that person is going to be paying higher rates for coverage.

-What are the Chevrolet HHR specifics?
+What are the specifics on the Chevrolet HHR?

 The Chevy HHR looks like a cross between a station wagon and an SUV.
 The public was given its first look at the vehicle at the 2005 Los Angeles Auto Show.

-The HHR is a four-door, front wheel drive wagon.
+The HHR is a four-door, front-wheel-drive wagon.
 Passenger and two-seat panel models are available.
 This vehicle gives owners good fuel economy of 22 miles per gallon in the city and 32 miles per gallon on the highway.

 This design was a hit, and sales in 2006-2007 topped 100,000 units.
-The HHR received the Golden Icon Award for Best SUV for both years.

 So how does the Chevrolet HHR’s construction affect my car insurance rates?